NAKAMURA MATAGORÔ II

 Comments:

-Nakamura Matagorô II was a talented veteran of the Kabuki world and a leading teacher at the National Theater Actors Training Center.
+Nakamura Matagorô II was a talented veteran of the Kabuki world and a leading teacher at the National Theatre Actors Training Center.
 He devoted himself to nurturing future Kabuki actors while lecturing on the traditional performing art overseas to boost its recognition.

-The mon of Nakamura Matagorô II
+The Nakamura Matagorô line of actors

 Search this site powered by FreeFind

-Site map
+Site map | Disclaimer

 Contact | Main | Top | Updates | Actors | Plays | Playwrights | Programs | Links | FAQ | Glossary | Chronology | Illustrations | Prints | Characters | Derivatives | Theaters | Coming soon | News